ghc-proposals/ghc-proposals/proposals/0000-unlifted-data.rst

 ::

-  data family T :: * -> TYPE 'UnliftedRep
+  data family T :: * -> TYPE k

   data instance unlifted T Int = MkTInt Int
   -- Alternative syntax:
   data instance T Char :: * -> TYPE 'UnliftedRep where
     MkTChar :: Char -> T Char

-where the ``unlifted`` keyword and the kind signature are mandatory, anticipating levity polymorphic data families in the future.
+where the ``unlifted`` keyword and the kind signature are mandatory.
+The latter can possibly be inferred when ``k`` is actually instantiated.
+Note that as with the `Unlifted Newtypes proposal <https://github.com/ghc-proposals/ghc-proposals/pull/98>`, declaring the data family will not require ``-XUnliftedData``, only declaring instances of the data family will need the extension.

 Costs and Drawbacks
 -------------------